Cataldir/semantic-kernel-py-training/README.md

 # Semantic Kernel (Python) - Training and Understanding

+The beauty of Semantic Kernel relies on the elegant way that it orchestrate the communication with the LLMs, by providing concise and well-defined separations between semantic functions (those that expect an interaction with the LLM) from native functions (those that doesn't).
+Also, in a different strategy from LangChain, Semantic Kernel specializes in the communication with the LLM through a kernel of actions, which is more straighforward and in accordance with microservices architectural patterns.

 ## About this repository

 This is a repository majorly oriented to understand the capabilities and limitations of Semantic Kernel as a Python package.